Paradox2102/AI_track/README.md

-This is the python socket code for a server combined with a interface that runs the tensorrt (optimized for GPU) yolov5 nano detection model.
+This is the python socket code for a server combined with a interface that runs the tensorrt engine (optimized for GPU) yolov5 nano detection model.
+The mode was trained on more than 19000 images in order to produce the wanted results.
 The server sends bounding boxes to the robo-rio.